shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

 Can we add __logic syntax__ to this somehow?
 Going the way of Javascript (e.g. ternary operator and `map`) suffers from the same problems we saw in the previous section-- a lack of brevity.
-And we're not trying to invent new syntax.
+And we're specificially trying to not invent new syntax.

 #### JSON+logic = ?

-There already exists a general purpose language that is like JSON, but with logic as well.
-Let's first see the data.
-Notice the lack of commas and
+It turns out there already exists a general purpose language that is like JSON, but with logic as well.
+Let's see an example with data first.
+Notice the lack of commas and colons:
-colons:

 ```clojure
 ["div"